katarinamayer/jellyfish/README.md

 #### Next Steps:
 - (Laurent) in jelly_prescript.py, write logic for ecmp.
 Create and output a "routing file" (pkl file).
 This will be a command line arg when starting the controller. e.g. The command to run the controller will be ```pox/pox.py riplpox.riplpox --topo=jelly,[N_NODES],[N_PORTS],[ADLIST] --routing=jelly,[ROUTING_FILE] --mode=reactive ```
-- (Kat) Transfer graph creation logic from jelly.py to jelly_prescript.py to output adjacency list.
+- (Kat) Transfer graph creation logic from jelly.py to jelly_prescript.py and modify to output adjacency list.
 Modify jelly.py to take in adjacency list.
+Fix riplpox config to work with new file system.

 #### Lingering Issues